jxsvoboda/sycek/README.md

  * unsigned comparison of mixed-sign integers
  * bitwise operation on signed integers
  * conversion may loose significant digits
+ * implicit conversion between incompatible pointer types
+ * implicit conversion from integer to pointer
+ * converting to pointer from integer of different size

 Intermediate Representation
 ---------------------------